-Online surveys have become a popular way to make a few extra bucks online… but it’s a minefield out there.
+Thanks for stopping by to read my Survey Voices Review.
+Online surveys have become a popular way to make a few extra bucks online and if you're just looking to pay off some bills at the end of the month or have a little financial peace of mind, they can offer a solution.
+But it’s a minefield out there.
 Which ones are good, and which ones rip you off?

-In this Survey Voices review I'll explain the way it works, what you can expect, and of course... is it legitimate.
+In this Survey Voices review I'll explain the way it works, what you can expect, and of course… whether it's legitimate or just another scam.

-Please note, I am not affiliated with Survey Voices.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are only opinions.
+Please note, I am not a member or an affiliate for Survey Voices.
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What is Survey Voices?